liesel-devs/liesel/docs/source/_templates/autosummary/class-without-inheritance-strict.rst

    {% if attributes | reject("in", inherited_members) | list | length > 0 %}
    .. rubric:: {{ _('Attributes') }}

-   This section is empty if this class has only inherited attributes.
+   This section contains does not show inherited attributes.
+Please refer to the documentation of the parent class for documentation on inherited attributes.

    .. autosummary::
       :template: autosummary/attribute.rst